CivicActions/guidebook/README.md

 ## Acknowledgements

-We'd like to thank the folks at 18F and Civic Actions for [their](https://github.com/18F/handbook) [handbooks](https://github.com/CivicActions/handbook), from which this documentation was forked.
+We'd like to thank the folks at 18F and Civic Actions for [their](https://github.com/18F/handbook) [handbooks](https://github.com/bloom-works/handbook), from which this documentation was forked.
 We welcome you to fork our documentation, or use the 18F handbook, which is licensed as CC0.

+## Temporary Notes from Sofia 03/1/2021
+Draft folder contains policy that either (1) I'm not sure to adopt, (2) are outside of my expertise, (3) need to be reviewed.
+Not a great process at the moment so please forgive the mess.
+I'm working on it!